nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a specific contact
+1. User requests to delete specific contact(s)
 2. contHACKS deletes the contact and displays the updated contact list

 Use case ends